jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 ```swift
 currentFilter.setValue(intensity.value, forKey: kCIInputIntensityKey)
 ```
->That sets the intensity of the current filter.
-But the problem is that not all filters have an intensity setting.
-If you try this using the `CIBumpDistortion` filter, the app will crash because it doesn't know what to do with a setting for the key `kCIInputIntensityKey`.
+>That **sets the intensity of the current filter**. _But the problem is that not all filters have an intensity setting._
+>*If you try this using the `CIBumpDistortion` filter, the app will crash because it doesn't know what to do with a setting for the key `kCIInputIntensityKey`.

+:warning: Ah this is an issue because when you change mid setting, we need to deleate if this data is superflous or useful.

+>All the filters and the keys they use are described fully in Apple's documentation, but for this project _we're going to take a shortcut_.
 >
->All the filters and the keys they use are described fully in Apple's documentation, but for this project we're going to take a shortcut.
-There are four input keys we're going to manipulate across seven different filters.
-Sometimes the keys mean different things, and sometimes the keys don't exist, so we're going to apply only the keys that do exist with some cunning code.
+>There are **four input keys we're going to manipulate across seven different filters**. >* Sometimes the keys mean different things, and sometimes the keys don't exist, _so we're going to apply only the keys that do exist with some cunning code._
 >
->Each filter has an `inputKeys` property that returns an array of all the keys it can support.
-We're going to use this array in conjunction with the `contains()` method to see if each of our input keys exist, and, if it does, use it.
-Not all of them expect a value between 0 and 1, so I sometimes multiply the slider's value to make the effect more pronounced.
+>Each filter has an `inputKeys` property that returns **an array of all the keys it can support**.
+>* _We're going to use this array in conjunction with the `contains()` method to see if each of our input keys exist, and, if it does, use it._
+>* Not all of them expect a value between 0 and 1, so I sometimes multiply the slider's value to make the effect more pronounced.
 >
 >Change your `applyProcessing()` method to be this: